JanPastorek/Bachelor-Thesis/README.md

 * #### The second goal was to try different approaches that will be able to search through the strategies for non local game and output/learn the paths to bigger winning probability (CHSH value).

-NonLocalGame provides framework for doing operations on versions of nonlocalenvironments.
+NonLocalGame provides abstract framework for nonlocalgames.

-There are so far six versions of non local environments.
+There are so far six implementations of non local environments.

 * CHSHPrototype - is just a prototype that uses fixed gates(path) to illustrate how CHSH game (basic nonlocal game) works.

+For the below ones we have implemented methods to search for the best strategies

 * NlgDeterministic - is a way to generate best strategies for 2-player, 2-question games classicaly